Friday, August 8, 2008

 Zutphen Netherlands

-Nothing like having a fresh cup of coffee to sit outside to people watch.
+Nothing like having a fresh cup of coffee to sit outside and people-watch.

-Zutphen is surrounded by water & bridges, with tight little roads and everyone rides their bikes to get around here.
-Its is one of Netherlands oldest towns going back 1,700 years.
-I LOVE this place!
-Check out more information here.
+Zutphen is surrounded by water and bridges, featuring narrow streets where everyone rides bikes to get around.
+It is one of the oldest towns in the Netherlands, dating back 1,700 years.
+I absolutely love this place!

 LOL!

-No kidding… I seen a blind woman riding her own bike while her guy was on his bike, directing her through the streets as she confidently hung onto his arm… talk about TRUST!!!!
+No kidding… I saw a blind woman riding her own bike while her partner directed her through the streets as she confidently held onto his arm.

 Cow wall painting in Zutphen,